Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/step5.md

 `datree test composition.yaml --policy crossplane --ignore-missing-schemas`{{exec}}

 > Datree supports glob expansion, so we can run the tests on both files!

 `datree test *composition.yaml --policy crossplane --ignore-missing-schemas`

+## Cleanup

+Since killercoda is a public infrastructure consider deleting your token and creating a new one in the Datree portal.

+> You can unset the datree token for this environment by

+`datree config set token xxxxxxxxxxxxxx`